Rezivure/grid-protomaps/README.md

-# Creating Protomaps Map Tile Server for Grid Self-Hosting
+# Creating Protomaps Map Tile Provider for Grid Self-Hosting

-The Grid mobile app enables users to set their own server and map tile provider through the "Custom Provider" interface.
+The Grid mobile app enables users to set their own backend server and map tile provider through the "Custom Provider" interface.
 In its current state, Grid is configured for utilization of PMTiles from Protomaps.
 Protomaps is a free and open source map of the world.
 To learn more about Protomaps, check out their website: [Protomaps](http://protomaps.com/).

 #### What are PMTiles?